underscoreio/shapeless-guide/src/pages/labelled-generic/index.md

 In this chapter we will look at some of the additional tools shapeless gives us for type class derivation.
-We'll cover a variant of `Generic` called `LabelledGeneric` that gives us access to field names and type names, and we'll cover some additional tools for inspecting other aspects of the types we are manipulating.
+We'll cover a variant of `Generic` called `LabelledGeneric` that gives us access to field names and type names.

 To begin with, though, we have some theory to cover.
 `LabelledGeneric` uses some clever techniques to expose